Chez Cindy Mimosa

 Cracked Black Pepper

 Rinse the salmon and pat dry with paper towels.
 Place a large non-stick pan over high heat.
 Allow the pan to become very hot.
-Add oil to thinly coat the bottom of the pan.
+Add 1 tablespoon of oil to thinly coat the bottom of the pan.
 Sprinkle the salt and pepper over the salmon, drizzle a small amount of oil over the salmon.
-Carefully, lay the salmon flesh side down into the hot pan.
-Don't move or flip the salmon for at about 3-5 minutes depending upon the thickness.
+Carefully place the salmon flesh side down into the hot pan.
+Don't move or flip the salmon for about 3-5 minutes depending upon the thickness.
 You will see the salmon changing color from the pan side moving up.
 You want a dark colored sear on this side of the salmon.
 When this side is fully seared, a spatula should easily slip under the salmon so that it can now be flipped onto the skin side.
 Cook this side for about 2 minutes.
 Turn off the heat.
 Flip the salmon over, using tongs, remove the skin by pulling back at one corner, and pulling across the full piece of salmon.
 It should remove easily.
 Discard the skin.
 Flip the salmon over so that the flesh side is now up.
 Allow to rest in the pan for 2 minutes.
 Remove from the pan.

 - Prepare eggs as desired.